11 Best Business Bank Accounts for LLC in 2025

 Can I Open a Business Checking Account at a Credit Union?

-Yes, you can open a business checking account at several credit unions.
-Digital Federal Credit Union, Navy Federal Credit Union, and America First Credit Union are some of the top-rated credit unions for opening an account.
+Yes, you can open a business checking account at many credit unions.
+Some of the top-rated options include Digital Federal Credit Union, Navy Federal Credit Union, and America First Credit Union.

 Do LLCs Need a Specific Type of Bank Account?

-There are no special LLC accounts as such.
-Most top-rated banks either offer checking or savings account and offerings vary from bank to bank.
-That said, a checking account can meet all the banking needs of an LLC if it’s in the right bank.
+There are no special LLC accounts.
+Most top-rated banks offer checking or savings accounts, and offerings vary from bank to bank.
+A checking account can meet all an LLC’s banking needs if it’s in the right bank.
 We recommend Bluevine, Novo, and American Express Business Checking as the top-rated bank accounts for LLCs.

 You start an LLC to separate your personal and business finances.
 After formation, a Limited Liability Company becomes a separate legal entity from its owner.
 This is why we recommend creating a separate bank account for your LLC.

 State and federal law don’t require you to create a separate bank account for an LLC.
-However, to make financial management easier and avoid trouble in the long run, it’s a good idea to have separate accounts.
-Plus, you can easily open a business account with free online banks like Bluevine and start reaping the benefits right away.
+However, having separate accounts is a good idea to make financial management easier and avoid trouble in the long run.
+Plus, you can easily open a business account with free online banks like Bluevine and start reaping the benefits immediately.

-You can technically, but we strongly advise against using your personal bank account for your LLC.
+You can technically do so, but we strongly advise against using your personal bank account for your LLC.

 Forming a Limited Liability Company protects your personal assets in case something goes wrong with your business.
 However, if you keep using your personal bank account for your LLC, the authorities can come after your personal assets easily.